-The Just Label It Campaign is calling for mandatory labeling of genetically engineered foods.
-We have petitioned the FDA to require that genetically engineered (GE), often referred to as genetically modified or GMO, foods be labeled.
+The Just Label It Campaign is calling for mandatory labeling of genetically modified foods.
+We have petitioned the FDA to require that genetically modified (GMO), often referred to as genetically modified or GMO, foods be labeled.
 Americans have a basic right to know what they’re eating and the right to make informed choices about what they eat.

-According to various polls and surveys, the vast majority of Americans feel they have a right to know what is in their food.
-Voter support for labeling of GE foods is nearly unanimous, according to the political opinion survey on GE food labeling conducted by The Mellman Group on behalf of JLI.
+Multiple polls and surveys show that the vast majority of Americans feel they have a right to know what is in their food.
+Voter support for labeling GMO foods is nearly unanimous, according to the political opinion survey on GMO food labeling conducted by The Mellman Group on behalf of JLI.
 The survey found nearly all Democrats (93% favor, 2% oppose), Independents (90% favor, 5% oppose) and Republicans (89% favor, 5% oppose) in favor of labeling.
 To learn more about the national survey of 1000 voters, read the Mellman Survey Results.

 The results of the Mellman Group survey are consistent with multiple previous polls including:

-93% believe GE foods should be labeled (10/10,Thomson Reuters PULSE™ Healthcare Survey, “National Survey of Healthcare Consumers: Genetically Engineered Food”)
+93% believe GMO foods should be labeled (10/10,Thomson Reuters PULSE™ Healthcare Survey, “National Survey of Healthcare Consumers: Genetically Engineered Food”)

 94% believe genetically modified food should be labeled (9/10, Washington Post)

-93% of the American public wants the federal government to require mandatory labeling of genetically engineered foods (6/11, ABC News)
+93% of the American public wants the federal government to require mandatory labeling of genetically modified foods (6/11, ABC News)

 The fact is, we don’t know.
-The safety of GE crops for human consumption has not been adequately assured.
-Several National Academy of Sciences studies have affirmed that genetically engineered crops have the potential to introduce new toxins or allergens into our food and environment.
-Yet unlike the strict safety evaluations for approval of new drugs, there are no mandatory human clinical trials of genetically engineered crops, no tests for carcinogenicity or harm to fetuses, no long term testing for human health risks, no requirement for long-term testing on animals, and limited testing for allergenicity.
-There have been no epidemiological studies of the possible impacts of the consumption of GE crops on health.
+The safety of GMO crops for human consumption has not been adequately assured.
+Several National Academy of Sciences studies have affirmed that genetically modified crops have the potential to introduce new toxins or allergens into our food and environment.
+Yet unlike the strict safety evaluations for approval of new drugs, there are no mandatory human clinical trials of genetically modified crops, no tests for carcinogenicity or harm to fetuses, no long term testing for human health risks, no requirement for long-term testing on animals, and limited testing for allergenicity.
+There have been no epidemiological studies of the possible impacts of the consumption of GMO crops on health.

 Studies have confirmed that there is reason for caution.
-For example, scientists recently found that the insecticide in GE corn is now showing up in our bloodstream and the umbilical cord blood of pregnant women.
-More research needs to be done to confirm these results and determine whether consumption of GE crops is introducing new toxins into our bodies.
-Until we know without a doubt that GE crops are safe to eat, we should have a choice about whether we want to eat them.
+For example, scientists recently found that the insecticide in GMO corn is now showing up in our bloodstream and the umbilical cord blood of pregnant women.
+More research needs to be done to confirm these results and determine whether consumption of GMO crops is introducing new toxins into our bodies.
+Until we know without a doubt that GMO crops are safe to eat, we should have a choice about whether we want to eat them.

 As a direct result of widespread use of genetically modified herbicide tolerant crops populations of weeds (“superweeds”) have developed resistance to herbicides and are now present in 26 states.
 Not surprisingly, farmers have increasingly needed to revert to using older and more toxic herbicides like dicamba and 2,4-D (one of the ingredients in the Vietnam War era defoliant Agent Orange).
 These herbicides are known to cause reproductive problems, birth defects, and increased risk of cancer.

 The PR machines from the biotech industry are performing far better than the actual results of the crops.
-According to Failure to Yield, a report by the Union of Concerned Scientists (UCS) says that despite 20 years of research and 13 years of commercialization, genetic engineering has failed to significantly increase U.S. crop yields.
-Alternatives such as conventional breeding and modern non-GE breeding methods that use improved understanding of crop biology, as well as newer production methods, have demonstrated that collectively they are capable of increasing crop yields far more than GE has yet managed to do.
-However, public funding for conventional breeding has not kept up with the need for improved crops as resources have been channeled toward GE research and development.
+According to Failure to Yield, a report by the Union of Concerned Scientists (UCS) says that despite 20 years of research and 13 years of commercialization, genetic modifying has failed to significantly increase U.S. crop yields.
+Alternatives such as conventional breeding and modern non-GMO breeding methods that use improved understanding of crop biology, as well as newer production methods, have demonstrated that collectively they are capable of increasing crop yields far more than GMO has yet managed to do.
+However, public funding for conventional breeding has not kept up with the need for improved crops as resources have been channeled toward GMO research and development.

 Globally, a plethora of recent reports reveal that non-GMO, low input, sustainable farming practices can alleviate hunger, reduce dependency on fossil fuels and chemicals, use resources efficiently, and create healthier communities.

-Genetically engineered (GE) foods, also referred to as genetically modified, or GMOs, are those that are altered at the molecular level in ways that could not happen naturally.
+Genetically modified (GMO) foods, also referred to as genetically modified organisms, or GMOs, are those that are altered at the molecular level in ways that could not happen naturally.
 This means plants and animals have had their genetic makeup altered to exhibit traits that are not naturally theirs.
 These techniques use DNA molecules from different sources, sometimes different species, and combine them into one molecule to create a new set of genes (e.g. mixing of flounder genes into tomatoes so they can grow larger and more quickly.)

-Nine genetically engineered food crops are currently on the market in the U.S.:
+Nine genetically modified food crops are currently on the market in the U.S.:

 (FlavrSavrTomatoes were the first genetically modified foods to come on the market, but are no longer cultivated today.)

-While the animals themselves are not genetically engineered, the majority of the livestock Americans consume have been raised on genetically engineered grains.
-This is because the two most prevalent genetically engineered crops are corn and soy which are used in many processed foods and most animal feeds.
+While the animals themselves are not genetically modified, the majority of the livestock Americans consume have been raised on genetically modified grains.
+This is because the two most prevalent genetically modified crops are corn and soy which are used in many processed foods and most animal feeds.

-A genetically engineered salmon is pending FDA approval.The GE Atlantic salmon being considered was developed by artificially combining growth hormone genes from an eelpout.
+A genetically modified salmon is pending FDA approval.The GMO Atlantic salmon being considered was developed by artificially combining growth hormone genes from an eelpout.
 This modification causes production of growth-hormone year-round, creating a fish that grows at twice the normal rate.
-If approved, it will be the first genetically engineered animal on supermarket shelves in the U.S.
+If approved, it will be the first genetically modified animal on supermarket shelves in the U.S.

 Companies often change their labels for a variety of reasons.
 The FDA would give a period to phase in the new labeling requirements as it has done with all required labeling changes, so the costs could be incorporated into other planned packaging changes and not passed onto consumers.

-Nearly 90 percent of corn; 94 percent of soy; and 90 percent of cottonseed grown in the US are from GE seeds.
+Nearly 90 percent of corn; 94 percent of soy; and 90 percent of cottonseed grown in the US are from GMO seeds.
 These ingredients are most often found in packaged foods like cereals, crackers, cookies, chips, high fructose corn syrup sweetened soda, frozen meals and more.
-The best options if you are looking to avoid genetically engineered foods are to buy USDA certified organic as the USDA organic standards prohibit the use of GMOs; to look for verified Non-GMO products; and to buy unprocessed foods such as fruits, vegetables as few whole foods are genetically engineered.
+The best options if you are looking to avoid genetically modified foods are to buy USDA certified organic as the USDA organic standards prohibit the use of GMOs; to look for verified Non-GMO products; and to buy unprocessed foods such as fruits, vegetables as few whole foods are genetically modified.